ampproject/amphtml/extensions/amp-date-picker/amp-date-picker.md

 <table>
   <tr>
     <td width="40%"><strong>Description</strong></td>
-    <td>A date picker component useful for picking dates in the near future or near past.
-It can render as an overlay relative to input fields, or as a static calendar widget.</td>
+    <td>Provides a widget to select dates.
+The date picker can render as an overlay relative to input fields, or as a static calendar widget.</td>
   </tr>
   <tr>
     <td width="40%"><strong>Required Script</strong></td>